-“We have entered the Facebook age,” Time.com writes, “and Mark Zuckerberg brought us here.”
+“We have entered the Facebook age,” Time writes, “and Mark Zuckerberg brought us here.”

-Seven years after Facebook’s inception (delayed reaction), Time Magazine announced today that it is honoring the very rich Mark Zuckerberg with its fabled Person of the Year title.
+Seven years after Facebook‘s inception (delayed reaction), Time Magazine announced today that it is honoring its CEO, the very rich Mark Zuckerberg, with its fabled Person of the Year title.
 Kudos, Mark!

-With Jesse Eisenberg’s portrayal of Mr. FB taking the movie The Social Network to Golden Globe nominated status, and the new profiles rocketing us all into the next dimension, I suppose it’s not cuckoo to acknowledge the colossal effect his work has had on world culture — after all, Time writes, “Zuckerberg wired together a twelfth of humanity into a single network, thereby creating a social entity almost twice as large as the US.
-If Facebook were a country it would be the third largest, behind only China and India.”
+With Jesse Eisenberg‘s portrayal of Mr. FB taking the movie The Social Network to Golden Globe-nominated status, and the new profiles rocketing us all into the next dimension, I suppose it’s not cuckoo to acknowledge the colossal effect his work has had on world culture — after all, Time writes, “Zuckerberg wired together with a twelfth of humanity into a single network, thereby creating a social entity almost twice as large as the US.
+If Facebook were a country it would be the third-largest, behind only China and India.”
 Time calls him The Connector.
 Hard denying the accuracy there.